Renormalization Group Analysis of Turbulent Hydrodynamics: Numerical Analysis

-We now return to the analysis of the action for hydrodynamics derived above in the LPA.
-The system is specified by the dimensionality of space and symmetries of the fields; action (\ref{locaction}) merely serves as the initial condition of the flow.
+Now we return to the analysis of the action for hydrodynamics derived above in the LPA.
+The system is specified by the dimensionality of space and symmetries of the fields; the action in the LPA (\ref{locaction}) serves as the initial condition of the flow.

+In calculations of the RG flow it is generally preferable to calculate $\eta$, rather than to search for it by means of the shooting method.
+In the strict version of the LPA, on the other hand, one has $\eta = 0$ as no field renormalisation is performed.
+We can extend the LPA by rescaling the field such that the corresponding anomalous dimension $\eta$ equals some prescribed value.

-The simulations were performed using two distinct algorithms: The first one iterating the rate equations derived in the previous sections and doing the book-keeping of the terms involved explicitly, the second one finding the graphs to be computed automatically.
+The calculations of the RG flow were performed using two distinct algorithms: The first one iterating the rate equations derived in the previous sections and doing the book-keeping of the terms involved explicitly, the second one finding the graphs to be computed automatically.
 The second formulation turned out to be not only more elegant, but a great deal faster than the cumbersome implementation of the book-keeping.

-The advantage of our approach is the fast integration of a large number of couplings, and in that way circumventing the drawbacks of the expansions.
-Simulations were done with up to 100 couplings, though it has to be said that the identification of fixed points becomes nearly impossible in these high-dimensional spaces.
+The advantage of this approach is the fast integration of a large number of couplings, and in that way evading the drawbacks of the expansions.
+Calculations were done with up to 100 couplings, though it has to be said that the identification of fixed points becomes nearly impossible in these high-dimensional spaces.
 Working with such a number of terms can only be done iteratively, meaning that one starts with a low number of couplings, identifies the fixed point and than changes to more and more terms, hoping that these act as corrections to the overall behaviour.